craftcms/happy-lager/README.md

 6. Create a new virtual host with the hostname `happylager.test` that points to the `happylager.test/web/` folder.

-7. Edit your hosts file to resolve `happylager.dev` to `127.0.0.1`, if necessary.
+7. Edit your hosts file to resolve `happylager.test` to `127.0.0.1`, if necessary.

 Now point your browser at `http://happylager.test`.
 You should see the Happy Lager homepage.